lingui/js-lingui/website/docs/releases/migration-4.md

 #### Flow Syntax supported in the Extractor with the flag

-If your project uses Flow, you need explicitly enable support in the extractor:
+If your project uses Flow, you need to explicitly enable support in the extractor:

 ```js title="lingui.config.js"
 module.exports = {